Go Back

 All my recipes are developed using a digital scale and the metric system (grams and millilitres).
 Cup measurements are available as a conversion but these, unfortunately, won't always be as accurate.
 For best results, I always recommend baking with a digital scale.

-Alternatively, you can just use some corn flour (corn starch), and add a little vanilla extract for the custard-like flavour.
+• Custard Powder: Birds Custard Powder is a staple in UK homes, but it isn't available everywhere.
+A good substitution is actually some Vanilla Jello Powder!
+Alternatively, you can use corn flour (corn starch) and add a little vanilla extract for a custard-like flavour.
 And for the full custard-powder-effect, you could even add a smidgen of yellow food colouring - although that's purely optional!

 Pin recipe for later